Lanzarote Itinerary: How to Plan a 3 or 4 Day Lanzarote Road Trip

 Make your way to the town of Playa Blanca for lunch.

-Next, it’s time to drive to Playa Blanca, a town at the southernmost end of Lanzarote.
+Next, it’s time to drive to Playa Blanca, a beautiful beach town at Lanzarote’s southernmost reaches.
+So named for its hundreds of whitewashed houses along the coast, Playa Blanca is truly spectacular.

-While the town is quite big, the main area of interest is small and revolves around Playa Blanca Beach.
+While the town is quite big, the main tourist area is rather small and revolves around the much smaller region surrounding Playa Blanca Beach.
+But before going to the beach, I suggest stopping in the town proper for lunch first.

-Try traditional Spanish dishes with a sea view at Restaurante la Cuadra or the tasty burgers at Chacho Fresh Burger.
+Not sure where to eat?
+My favorite choices are: traditional Spanish dishes with a sea view at Restaurante la Cuadra, the tasty burgers at Chacho Fresh Burger, or Avenida 55 for a tasty chance of pace, serving up Italian food.

 Have some beach time at Punta Papagayo.

-The beautiful Playa de Papagayo is one of the most popular and stunning beaches in Lanzarote.
+The beautiful Playa de Papagayo is one of the most popular and stunning beaches in Lanzarote, part of the incredible Los Ajaches National Park, nestled beneath a sea cliff for the optimal location.

 Take in the sunset at Punta Papagayo or visit the natural pools.